Wednesday – September 28, 2016

 This program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Upon program completion, you will be eligible to take the licensure exam for Practical Nurses (NCLEX-PN).

-Career Outlook: Licensed Practical Nurses (LPNs) are in constant demand in nursing homes, long-term care and rehabilitation centers, and in other healthcare settings.
+Career Outlook: Licensed Practical Nurses (LPNs) are in demand in nursing homes, long-term care and rehabilitation centers, and in other healthcare settings.